#

 Non linked-read WGS data

-option lets you skip the workflow
+Starting with Harpy v2.x, you can skip the workflow

 routines that do things specific to linked reads, meaning you can comfortably use